semernyakov/polychat/README.md

 1. Get your API key from [Groq Console](https://console.groq.com)
 2. Open plugin settings in Obsidian
 3. Enter your API key
-4. Configure additional settings as needed
+4. Configure additional settings as needed (Note: Settings have been updated, including options for default display mode and history storage.
+See plugin settings for details.)

 ## Usage